Responsible Mineral Sourcing

 Cobalt Survey Results

-1 Smelters and refiners certified as being Conformant under RMI's Responsible Minerals Assurance Process (RMAP).
+1 Smelters and refiners certified as being conformant by RMI's Responsible Minerals Assurance Process (RMAP).

-3. Design and implement a strategy to respond to identified risks (step 3 in the five-step framework).
+3. Design and implement a strategy to respond to identified risks (step 5 in the five-step framework)

-Epson mitigated risks by asking relevant suppliers to address risks identified by the surveys.
+Epson mitigated risk by asking relevant suppliers to address risk identified by the surveys.

 Risk management plan